There are several theological reasons why we retain the black

 regretful indiscretion.
 It takes a lifetime to build a reputation but one

 indiscretion to destroy it, yes?
-Improper thinking or petting the black dog on
+Improper thinking or petting on the black dog

-expression, “A man is not what he thinks he is, but what he thinks, he is.
-The
+the expression, “A man is not what he thinks he is, but what he thinks, he is.

-real person is found in the thought life; God knows.
+The real person is found in the thought life; God knows.

 A person without the Holy Spirit will be governed by the flesh